Default-in/UnitTestGPT/readme.md

 1. Create a Google Sheet and share it with the email ID: `openai@generativeai-393802.iam.gserviceaccount.com`.
 2. The Google Sheet should be in the specified format, which can be found here: [Google Sheet Format](https://docs.google.com/spreadsheets/d/1ZqR_pt8DFvfS19S11x4VUqJtHBRE5up9hkWj2sd3ETw/edit?usp=sharing).
-3. Update the Google Sheet name in the `constants.py` file.
-By default, the Google Sheet tab name is "Sheet1."
+3. Update the Google Sheet name in the `constants.py` file present inside `frontend/google_sheets`.
+By default, the sheet name is `GenAI_Templates` and the tab name is `Sheet1`.

 ## Second Layer - Service Layer